Verifiable blind observable estimation: Verifying observable estimation

-To bound $\Pr[Y \leq w]$ with $m \geq kw+\gamma_2/2$, recall that test rounds are defined as in RVBQC (Protocol~\ref{proto:rvbqc}) and that a given deviation on a test round is detected with probability at least $\frac{1}{k}$, where $k$ is the chromatic number of $G$.
-This means that conditioned on $X$, the number of failed test rounds $Y$ is lower bounded in the usual stochastic order by a binomial distribution with $X$ samples and average $1/k$.
-This implies that, with $m > m_0$
+To bound $\operatorname{Pr}\left[Y \leq \omega N_{t}\right]$ with $m > m_{0}$, recall that test rounds are defined as Protocol~\ref{proto:rvbqc} in RVBQC and that a given deviation on a test round is detected with probability at least $1/K$, where $K$ is the chromatic number of the underlying graph $G$.
+This means that conditioned on $X$, the number of failed test rounds $Y$ is lower bounded in the usual stochastic order by a binomial distribution with $X$ samples and average $1/K$.
+This implies that, with $m > m_{0}$,

-Because both Equations~\ref{eq:boundZ} and~\ref{eq:boundY} provide bounds that are negligible in $N_c$ and $N_t$, this shows that the distinguishing advantage provided by the ideal SDOE resource rejecting more often than the VBOE protocol is indeed negligible in $N_c$ for a fixed ratio $N_c / N_t$.
-Hence, we conclude that VBOE is constructing SDOE with negligible error in $N_c$ provided that $kw$ is below and bounded away from $\epsilon$ by a constant, so the positive constants $\gamma_1$ and $\gamma_2$ can be set such that $\gamma_1 + (kw + \gamma_2) < \epsilon$. \end{proof}
+Because both Equations~\eqref{eq:boundZ} and~\eqref{eq:boundY} provide bounds that are negligible in $N_{c}$ and $N_{t}$, this shows that the distinguishing advantage provided by the SDOE resource rejecting more often than the VBOE protocol is indeed negligible in $N_{c}$ for a fixed ratio $N_{c} / N_{t}$.
+Hence, we conclude that VBOE is constructing SDOE with negligible error in $N_{c}$ provided that $K\omega$ is below and bounded away from $\epsilon$ by a constant, so the positive constants $\gamma_{1}$ and $\gamma_{2}$ can be set such that $\gamma_{1} + 2(K\omega + \gamma_{2}) < \epsilon$. \end{proof}